-The ECM motor is a variable speed, high effiency motor which has the ability to produce constant air flow within a system, independent of static pressure.
+The ECM 2.3 motor is a variable speed, high effiency motor which has the ability to produce constant air flow within a system, independent of static pressure.
 It achieves constant air flow by adjusting speed and torque to account for changes in system static pressure.
-The ECM uses proprietary mathmatical algorithms to model air moving systems driven by forward curved blower wheels.
+The GE ECM uses a proprietary mathmatical algorithm to model air moving systems driven by forward curved blower wheels.